 And so, there are many things that you could do after engagement.
 But it’s a good idea to start with these things on your wedding planning checklist for your peace of mind because they will start to fill up quickly!

 It will also be helpful if you know your dates before reaching out to your wedding party.
-Even though the wedding party consists of your friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they will be able to plan accordingly.
+Even though the wedding party consists of your friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.

 Notice that I used the word dates, not date.
-There is much more to your wedding dates than the date that you will be married.
-Your wedding dates include all of your wedding events such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.
+There is much more to your wedding dates than the date you are married.
+Your wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.

 Choose Your Officiant

-It’s important to choose a wedding officiant as soon as possible after the engagement.
-Not only are they very busy but because it’s also important to start your wedding counseling as soon as possible.
-If you haven’t started planning before you were engaged then you should definitely start right away.
+Choosing a wedding officiant as soon as possible after the engagement is important.
+Not only are they very busy, but it’s also important to start your wedding counseling as soon as possible.
+You should start immediately if you haven’t started planning before you were engaged.

-After your engagement, the clock is literally ticking.
-The pastor/minister will let you know what his/her requirements are to go forward with your wedding.
+After your engagement, the clock is ticking.
+The pastor/minister will let you know his/her requirements to go forward with your wedding.
 Many people forget that your approval from your officiant is the most important thing for your wedding day next to a Yes from your spouse.

-Choosing a venue is another one of those tasks that requires booking at least a year ahead of time, this must be at the top of your wedding checklist before choosing other things such as the type of wedding, whether a destination wedding or something else, wedding attire, wedding style, etc. If you are thinking about getting engaged you might just want to go ahead and reserve a venue.
-It might sound crazy but the deposit that you will put down to reserve your venue is nothing compared to losing out on the location that you’ve always wanted.
+Choosing a venue is another task requiring booking at least a year ahead of time, this must be at the top of your wedding checklist before choosing other things such as the type of wedding, whether a destination wedding or something else, wedding attire, wedding style, etc. If you are thinking about getting engaged, you might just want to go ahead and reserve a venue.
+It might sound crazy, but the deposit you will put down to reserve your venue is nothing compared to losing out on the location you’ve always wanted.